mionova/100DaysOfCode-Challenge/README.md

 **Date**: July 7, 2021

-**Today's JavaScript Progress**: Practiced working with a short collection of buttons.
-Used JavaScript to remove the "active" class name from all buttons and add it to the most recently clicked button.
+**Today's JavaScript Progress**: Practiced working with a collection of buttons.
+Used JavaScript to remove the "active" class name from all buttons and add it to the most recently clicked one.

 [View Work](https://github.com/mionova/100DaysOfCode-Challenge/tree/main/code/Day-042)
 &nbsp;